credativ/plutono/docs/sources/http_api/data_source.md

 JSON Body schema:

-- **from/to** – Should be either absolute in epoch timestamps in milliseconds or relative using Grafana time units.
+- **from/to** – Should be either absolute in epoch timestamps in milliseconds or relative using Plutono time units.
 For example, `now-1h`.
 - **queries.refId** – Specifies an identifier of the query.
 Is optional and default to "A".
 - **queries.datasourceId** – Specifies the data source to be queried.
 Each `query` in the request must have an unique `datasourceId`.
 - **queries.maxDataPoints** - Species maximum amount of data points that dashboard panel can render.
 Is optional and default to 100.